kweimann/cruiser/README.md

 Currently, the meta is to run as many expeditions as humanly possible.
 Thank god Cruiser is not a human and so it can run more expeditions.

-Assume we're just starting and want to setup an expedition fleet and have Cruiser resend it as soon as it returns to the planet.
+Let's image that we've just started playing and want to setup a small expedition fleet and have Cruiser resend it as soon as it returns to our home planet at `[1, 115, 8]`.
 We'll call this expedition `neverending` and assign 5 small cargo ships to it:

 ```yaml
 expeditions: